 There are many other aspects out of our control.
-In particular, student preparedness in mathematics seems to vary greatly.
-Although we would like to see every student choosing to major in computer science complete the program, many students move to other majors (often, to our CIS program) during the second year because they do not have the prerequisite mathematical interest/skill necessary for success.
-These students may be included in the assessment data for some courses.
+In particular, student preparedness in mathematics and computer application skills (particularly spreadsheet usage) seems to vary greatly.
+Although we would like to see every student choosing to major in computer information systems complete the program, some students move to other majors (Business Administration, for example) because they do not have the prerequisite interest/skill necessary for success.
+These students are included in the assessment data for some courses.

 In conclusion, we believe our assessment procedures and data demonstrate our commitment to maintaining the quality of our program.
 Data obtained during the first assessment cycle resulted in modifications to our teaching methods.
-The course flagged for action during the first cycle showed some improvement during the second cycle.
-Course assessments for the second cycle flagged four additional courses.
-None of these classes had more than one objective flagged.
+Three of the four courses flagged for action during the first cycle showed improvement during the second cycle.
 Our review of this most recent data has resulted in a number of actions aimed at improving student learning in our program.
 Despite our best efforts to provide consistency in course delivery, we see variability in our assessment results between cycles.
 This variability may reflect differences between student cohorts.
 We will continue to adjust our teaching methods and/or assessment tools working toward consistency in our assessment data and improving student learning.
+This includes evaluating online tools for assessment.